kraftvaerk/generator-rammevaerk/app/templates/_README.md

 npm run build
 ```

-To start dev server and watch files for changes run:
+To watch files and rebuild whenever they change run:

 ```
 npm run watch